MatoiDev/Nextion-with-Arduino-Temperature-and-Humidity-Sensor/README.md

 7) Eject SD card

-8) Assemble the device according to the scheme
+8) Assemble the device according to this scheme

 <img src="/githubAssets/scheme.jpg">